What is telehealth, and what is it used for?

 Telehealth cost structure

-Selecting the right telehealth features that are custom-tailored to suit your practice’s needs can seem overwhelming.
-To help you make the right choices for your business, we have broken down the various costs of making a move to telemedicine.
+Selecting the right telehealth features custom-tailored to suit your practice's needs can seem overwhelming.
+To help you make the right choices for your business, we have broken down the various costs of moving to telemedicine.

 Telemedicine app development cost

-App development is a crucial aspect of beginning a telehealth business that grants patients access to the practice’s software to use it as a service and connect with practitioners.
-The cost of developing a telemedicine app will once again depend on the features you require.
+App development is a crucial aspect of beginning a telehealth business that grants patients access to the practice's software to use it as a service and connect with practitioners.
+The cost of developing a telemedicine app will again depend on the required features.
 Generally, a telemedicine app should be user-friendly and include video conferencing, chat boxes, security measures, and appointment scheduling.
-The more complex and feature-rich the app is, the more expensive it will be, with the price ranging from anywhere between $15,000 to $50,000.
+The more complex and feature-rich the app is, the more expensive it will be, with the price ranging from anywhere between $75,000 to $250,000.

 Telemedicine platform cost

 In recent years, various telemedicine platforms have been developed with varying capabilities.
-The size and scope of your business will be a significant determining factor for what platform best suits your business needs.
+The size and scope of your business will be significant determining factors for what platform best suits your business needs.
 Most platforms include integrated software, data analytics, and encryption, with various smaller-scale features.
 The essential requirement of a telemedicine platform is that it is HIPAA-compliant.
-Depending on the complexity of the features included in the platform, the price of healthcare business software ranges from $50,000 to $300,000.
+Depending on the complexity of the features included in the platform, the price of healthcare business software ranges from $14 to $300+ per user monthly for off-the-shelf solutions or $50,000 to $500,000+ for custom telehealth platform development.

 Telehealth business plan

 Creating a business plan is a necessary step to ensuring success.
 Fundamentally, a business plan should set telehealth goals, review the telehealth situation, determine why the goals are attainable, and establish a strategy for reaching those goals.
-A detailed business plan will also give you a realistic budget and reveal what avenues you should be spending your money on.
+A detailed business plan will also give you a realistic budget and reveal the avenues on which you should spend your money.
 Your business plan should be custom-tailored to your business goals and indicate when you expect your costs and revenue to break even.

 Cost of specialist medical devices